LevavasseurYann/Hydro-Data-Mining-/README.md

 ## IPYNB files
 Some kind of user friendly main for the program
-test_lib: fit and compute cluster for a given parameters
+> test_lib: fit and compute cluster for a given parameters
-read_cluster: Display interactive and well understanding graphics and information about a given cluster file stored in the cluster folder
+> read_cluster: Display interactive and well understanding graphics and information about a given cluster file stored in the cluster folder
+> even more ...